renatabiniek/winter-wedding/README.md

 * sum() function wouldn't work properly at first when calculating total number of kids.
 This was due to empty cells in the column.
 I resolved this using list comprehension that would only get values from the colum if there was a value in a cell.
 As this was used to simply sum the values, I didn't need to worry about the potential misalignmed where row number might be important.
 I followed [this post on Stackoverflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python) to achieve this.

+* Count of adults and children wasn't increasing as expected at one point - this was due to incorrect order of functions called in main().
+The count functions use data from the main worksheet but were called before the current RSVP data was added to the main worksheet.
+Fixed the order of them to be called after the data is added.

 * Known issue: There are multiple yellow warning messages in the terminal problems tab that relate to the image art used.
 Correcting them would distort the image so I left them as they are.

 ### Credits